And the Winner Is: The Reader’s Digest Oscar Quiz

 C: Platoon, dealing with the brutalization of soldiers in the Vietnam War

-Because Brokeback Mountain was nominated in eight categories but only won three, many people accused the jury of prejudice against homosexuals.
+Because Brokeback Mountain was nominated in eight categories but only won three, many people accused the jury of prejudice against the LGBTI community.

-10. Twenty-four prizes are awarded on Oscar night.
-Accordingly, the recipients have to keep their speeches of thanks short.
-How long are they allowed to speak before the orchestra loudly reminds them that time is up?
+How long are winners allowed to speak before the orchestra loudly reminds them that time is up?

 A: 45 seconds

 Correct answer: 45 seconds

 So award winners keen not only to thank their families and film colleagues but also their dog-sitters have to get their skates on.